 Screen Adjustment Mode Table.
-While JVC projectors look great out of the box and Seymour AV manufacturers screens that are used as reference materials in the world's leading mastering studios, it's still best to get your projector and screen calibrated.
-If you bundle a JVC projector with a Seymour AV screen, we will calibrate YOUR exact projector to YOUR exact screen for free in addition to your bundled savings.
+While JVC projectors look great out of the box and Seymour AV manufactures screens that are used as reference materials in the world's leading mastering studios, it's still best to get your projector and screen calibrated.
+If you bundle a JVC projector with a Seymour AV screen, we will calibrate YOUR exact projector to YOUR exact screen for free.
 No other screen company offers this service.
 If you already have your screen we can still calibrate your new projector to your Seymour screen for free.
 Finally, if you don't want a professional calibration or are using another screen material (boo!), we at least recommend using JVC's screen adjustment mode table.
 Appologies for their calling us "Saymour," reigniting an old school nickname.

 HDR.
 Even when listening to industry veterans, HDR seems to primarily mean brightness to them, as if we're suddently increasing our cinema white levels by two to ten fold.
 In fact, brightness is the LEAST important attribute of the new HDR mastering specification.
 The letters literally mean High Dynamic Range, which is obviously about dynamic range and expanding the gradations and breadth within that larger bucket.